Some people feel that marriage is marriage, whether it's the first time

 needs will be filled well enough.
 Do you agree?
 This

-implies that over half of recent American
+implies that millions of

 describe and manage these widespread